psmd-iberutaru/Lezargus/docs/source/technical/contributing.rst

 If you want to also build the LaTeX version of the documentation, you will need to have an installation of LaTeX and you will also need to uncomment out the LaTeX build line of the job in the ``Lezargus/pyproject.toml`` file.
+Normal developers do not typically need to worry about this as the main developer, from time to time, build the LaTeX documentation.

 Please make sure that your documentation properly builds without any errors or warnings before submitting it via a pull request.